DerrykBoyd/db-todo/README.md

-This is a sycing to-do list web app.
-Using pouchDB and couchDB this app will instatnly sync between devices.
+This is a sycing to-do list web app, built using React and using pouchDB and couchDB to store user data.
+This app will instatnly sync between devices.

 CouchDB should be running on the default port 5984 on the host machine for syncing to work.